Heat wave: Causes

 Heat waves form when a high pressure area at an altitude of 3000–7600 m strengthens and remains over a region for several days and up to several weeks.
 This is common in summer in both the Northern and Southern Hemispheres.
 This is because the jet stream 'follows the sun'.
 The high pressure area is on the equator side of the jet stream in the upper layers of the atmosphere.

 Weather patterns are generally slower to change in summer than in winter.
 So, this upper level high pressure also moves slowly.
 Under high pressure, the air sinks toward the surface.
 It warms and dries adiabatically.
 This inhibits convection and prevents the formation of clouds.
 A reduction of clouds increases the shortwave radiation reaching the surface.
 A low pressure area at the surface leads to surface wind from lower latitudes that brings warm air, enhancing the warming.
 The surface winds could also blow from the hot continental interior towards the coastal zone.
 This would lead to heat waves on the coast.
 They could also blow from high towards low elevations.
 This enhances the subsidence or sinking of the air and therefore the adiabatic warming.

 In the eastern regions of the United States a heat wave can occur when a high pressure system originating in the Gulf of Mexico becomes stationary just off the Atlantic Seaboard.
 Hot humid air masses form over the Gulf of Mexico and the Caribbean Sea.
 At the same time hot dry air masses form over the desert Southwest and northern Mexico.
 The southwest winds on the back side of the high continue to pump hot, humid Gulf air northeastwards.
 This results in a spell of hot and humid weather for much of the eastern United States and into southeastern Canada.

 In the Western Cape Province of South Africa, a heat wave can occur when the low-pressure area offshore and the high-pressure area inland combine to form a bergwind.
 The air warms as it descends from the Karoo interior.
 The temperature will rise about 10 Celsius from the interior to the coast.
 Humidity is usually very low.
 The temperature can be over 40 Celsius in summer.
 The highest temperature recorded in South Africa (51.5 Celsius) occurred one summer during a berg wind along the Eastern Cape coastline.

 The level of soil moisture can intensify heat waves in Europe.
 Low soil moisture leads to a number of complex feedback mechanisms.
 These in turn can result in increased surface temperatures.
 One of the main mechanisms is reduced evaporative cooling of the atmosphere.
-When water evaporates, it consumes energy.
-So, it will lower the surrounding temperature.
+When water evaporates, it consumes energy and therefore lowers the surrounding temperature.
 If the soil is very dry, then incoming radiation from the sun will warm the air.
 But there will be little or no cooling effect from moisture evaporating from the soil.